 I use a very wide variety of rare, exotic, and ethically-sourced woods in my art.
-And working with these different materials has dramatically deepened my appreciation for wood itself.
+Working with these different materials has dramatically deepened my appreciation for wood itself.

 When we cut into a fallen tree, we are cutting into that story.
 And when we do, we see a unique thumbprint cross-section of that tree’s life and history — all those knots and patterns and colors are communicating to us in a language we cannot possibly understand, but whose beauty and wisdom continues to speak to us.

-When I am working on a piece, what I am actually doing is imprinting my idea or vision into the meat of an organism that has its own unique history and story to tell, which I need to work into the story of whatever piece I am trying to create.
+When I am working on a piece, what I am actually doing is imprinting my idea or vision into the meat of an organism that has its own unique history and story to tell, which I need to enfold into the story of whatever piece it is that I am trying to create.